MihaiCiprianChezan/wordpress-import/README.md

 # Wordpress Import Plugin

-The **Wordpress Import** Plugin allows you to import xml posts data, including attachments media files (images eg. JPG, PNG, PDFs, ZIP archives etc.) exported from a WordPress blog into a GRAV blog via a command line interface.
+The **Wordpress Import** Plugin allows you to import xml posts data, including attachments media files (images eg. JPG, PNG, PDFs, ZIP archives etc.) exported from a **WordPress** blog into a **GRAV** blog via a command line interface.

+This is based on [grav-plugin-wordpress-import](https://github.com/zacchaeusluke/grav-plugin-wordpress-import) plugin by zacchaeusluke
-** !!!
-This is still work in progress, please wait before using  until stable version is released (a few days) !!! **
+###  This is still work in progress, please wait before using  until stable version is released (a few days) !

 This plugin is for [Grav CMS](http://github.com/getgrav/grav).